 4.7.
 Split Level Ranch

 This is quite similar to the raised ranch but with some unique features.
-Suburban Ranches has inspired this house type, which has a living room, kitchen, etc., on the ground floor and has a bedroom or workspace above, which can be accessed with stairs.
+Suburban Ranches has inspired this house type, which has a living room, kitchen, etc., on the lower level and has a bedroom or workspace above, which can be accessed with stairs.

-Also, there is an attached basement or garage for storage.
-When you don’t want stairs, this house is not a good fit.
-Split Level Ranch is commonly known as the ‘cousin’, of the Raised Ranch.
+Also, there can be an attached basement or garage for storage.
+When you don’t want stairs, this house is not a good fit because they are an integral part of the level-style house.

 5. Pros and Cons of a Ranch-Style House